sufigaffar/test-markdown/markdown.md

 # This is the test markdown file

-Some really really updated text
+Some really really, double really updated text

 [Some link](./markdown2.md)